-The Information Technology Courses at Dickson College aim to provide students with the opportunity to gain experience in a broad range of ICT skills.
-All units taught in Information Technology have both a rigorous academic focus and are an opportunity for students to achieve nationally recognised vocational qualifications.
+The Information Technology courses at Dickson College aim to provide students with the opportunity to gain experience in a broad range of ICT skills.
+All units taught in Information Technology have a rigorous academic focus as well as interaction with real world problems.

-Students enrolled in Information Technology courses at Dickson College can earn a Certificate II in Information, Digital Media and Technology (ICT20115) while also working towards a university entrance score (ATAR) or an accredited package.
-Students can mix and match units from the following streams to make up a double major (7 units), major/ minor (3.5 units) and major (3.5 units).
+Students enrolled in Information Technology courses can work towards a university entrance score (ATAR) or an accredited package.
+The emphasis on research, deconstructing problems and building solutions allows students to gain skills needed to thrive in both the workforce and further study.
+Students can mix and match units from the following streams to make up a double major (7 units), major/minor (5.5 units) and major (3.5 units).

 - Unit 1: Digital Assets and Skills

 - Unit 4: Structured Project or Negotiated Study

 Our philosophy in the faculty is to ensure that our students enjoy their learning experiences.
 To ensure equitable access for all students, we try to make our software available for free to complement and reinforce the work done in the labs.
 If a free version is not available, then we try to use Open Source software.